-Almighty God, our Heavenly Father, Who, of Thy tender love toward us sinners, hast given us Thy Son, that, believing on Him, we might have everlasting life: grant us, we beseech Thee, Thy Holy Spirit that we may continue steadfast in this faith to the end, and may come to everlasting life; through Jesus Christ, our Lord.
+Almighty God, our Heavenly Father, Who, of Thy tender love toward us sinners, hast given us Thy Son, that, believing on Him, we might have everlasting life: grant us, we beseech Thee, Thy Holy Spirit that we may continue steadfast in this faith to the end, and may come to everlasting life; through the same + Jesus Christ, Thy Son, our Lord, Who liveth and reigneth with Thee and the Holy Ghost, ever One God, world without end.
 Amen.